fabilab/cell_atlas_approximations_API/docs/source/rest/index.rst

   - ``number``: The number of marker features to return.
   - ``measurement_type`` (default: ``gene_expression``): Optional parameter to choose what type of measurement is sought.
 Currently, only ``gene_expression`` is supported.

-**Returns**: A list of features (e.g. genes) that mark one cell type, i.e. they are detected at higher levels in that cell type than in the other ones from the same organ.
+**Returns**: A dict with four keys: one for the organism, one for the organ, one for the cell type, and one containing a list of features (e.g. genes) that mark the chosen cell type, i.e. they are detected at higher levels in that cell type than in the other ones from the same organ.

 .. note::
    There are multiple methods to determine marker features (e.g. genes).
 Future versions of the API might allow the user to choose between methods.
 For the time being, the method is fixed.